spatie/laravel-medialibrary/docs/responsive-images/customizing-the-rendered-html.md

 weight: 3
 ---

 Whenever you use a `$media` instance as output in a Blade view the medialibrary will generate a `img` tag with the necessary `src`, `srcset` and `alt` attributes.
-You can customize the rendered ouput by publishing the `views` with:
+You can customize the rendered output by publishing the `views` with:

 ```bash
 php artisan vendor:publish --provider="Spatie\MediaLibrary\MediaLibraryServiceProvider" --tag="views"